top of page

 • One is from late October to early December, which is called the short rain season.
 The early part of November is often still manageable.
 You still have chance on some good days, but it will be generally wet.

 • The periode from mid-March to the end of May carries the name long rain season.
-In this time of year the rains can be long and it's not a good time of year for a safari adventure.
+In this time of year the rains can be very long and it's the worst time of year to go for a safari adventure.

 • If you’re interested in the Great Migration, plan your safari around the timing of this natural phenomenon, where you can witness millions of wildebeests, and there predators, covering the plains of the national parks.